Mixed volumes of zonoids and the absolute value of the Grassmannian: Fiber-invariance of the partition monomial map for

-In this section we prove \rt{fiber-invariance}.
 In the case of $d=2$ and $n$ even, it is convenient to identify the set of partitions of $[n]$ into 2-element subsets with the set $\cM_n$ of perfect matchings in the complete graph on $n$ nodes.
 We also identify $\binom{[n]}{2}$ with the set of edges $E_n$ of the complete graph and write $x_e$ for the variable corresponding to $e\in E_n$.
 Then the partition monomial map \re{monomial-map}, restricted to the positive orthant, becomes

 We proceed with a general definition.

 \begin{Def} Let $f : X \to Y$ be a map between two sets.
 A subset $D \subseteq X$ is called {\it fiber-invariant for $f$} if for every $y\in f(D)$ the fiber $f^{-1}(y) := \{ x \in X \colon f(x) = y\}$ is contained in~$D$. \end{Def}